22sujata8d/22sujata8d/README.md

 - 💬 Ask me about anything related to career perspective.
 - 📫 How to reach me: You can connect with me on [linkedin](https://www.linkedin.com/in/sujata-dwivedi/)
 - 😄 Pronouns: She/her/hers
 - ⚡ Fun fact: I like to read books from vast diversity of topics.
-The best reads so far Quiet by Susan Cain and 5AM Club by Robin Sharma.

 <h3 align="left">Github Statistics</h3>
 <div style="display: flex; flex-direction: row;">